-Federico Pérez Villoro (1987, Mexico City) is an artist and researcher living between Mexico City and New York.
+Federico Pérez Villoro (Mexico b.1987) is an artist and researcher living between Mexico City and New York.
 Through texts, performances, and digital artifacts, Federico explores the materiality of language and the impact of technology in socio-political behavior.
 His work has been exhibited internationally and published by Printed Matter, C Magazine, Gato Negro and the Walker Art Center’s The Gradient.
 Federico has taught undergraduate and graduate courses at the Rhode Island School of Design and California College of the Arts.
 He has lectured and acted as a visiting critic at schools such as CalArts, The New School, UNAM, and Hongik University.
 Pérez Villoro will be part of an upcoming group presentation in 2021 at Museo MARCO in Monterrey, MX.

 In addition, Federico has advanced a number of experimental educational initiatives.
 He recently founded Materia Abierta, a summer program on theory, art, and technology in Mexico City.
 Previously, Federico developed Second Thoughts, a series of lectures, workshops, and discussions on contemporary design at Fundación Alumnos and Museo Tamayo.
 Alongside Roxana Fabius, he is the co-founder of (human) learning, an itinerant study group that has been hosted in spaces such as P! in New York City, Art Center/South Florida in Miami, Florida, and ZONAMACO in Mexico City.
 In 2013, he received an MFA from the Rhode Island School of Design.